sgorgun/style-issues/README.md

 ![CA1707](images/ca1707.png)

-Fix the issue by removing an underscore from the method name.
-Use [standard C# capitalization conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions): _Pascal Casing_ for method names and _Camel Casing_ for parameter names.
+Fix the issue by removing the underscore from the method name.
+Use the [standard C# capitalization conventions](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions): _Pascal Casing_ for method names and _Camel Casing_ for parameter names.

 ```cs
 public static string MyMethod(string myStr)